-You simply can’t go past a bargain if you’re a saver.
-You research the market each year for great deals on your phone and energy bills and your insurances and you’re prepared to switch providers to get a better deal.
+If you simply can’t walk away from a bargain, you’re a saver.
+You research the market each year for great deals on your phone, broadband, energy and insurance plans, and you’re prepared to switch providers to get a better deal.
 You love checking your bank balance and watching your savings grow.

 Given how responsible you are with money, don’t forget to explore.
-Credit cards offer protection if you make a purchase with the card and the item is faulty or doesn't arrive.
+Unlike debit cards, credit cards offer protection if you make a purchase with the card and the item is faulty or doesn't arrive.
 They also allow you to build up your credit history, which is important when you want to take out a financial product, such as a loan or a mortgage.
 Check which credit cards you are eligible for by .

-Make the most of your financial frugality, by explore credit cards with lots of benefits, such as cashback, rewards or air miles.
-Your the sort of person who has the discipline to pay off your credit card in full before the statement date.
+Make the most of your financial frugality by exploring credit cards with lots of benefits, such as cashback, rewards or air miles.
+You're the sort of person who has the discipline to pay off your credit card in full before the statement date.
 If you can stick to that, you won’t pay any interest.

 You may be an ostrich if you don’t give money much thought.
 You spend because you have to, not because it gives you any particular pleasure.
 It’s likely you pay your bills without checking them.
 You may not have a good idea of where your money goes each month.